-Anonymous asked: Do you know if it would be possible to do a 38D to 28G alteration?
+Anonymous said: Do you know if it would be possible to do a 38D to 28G alteration?
 Or would it be possible to use a Rixie clip for that?
 I know usually alterations are done only to make the band one, maybe two sizes smaller, but 38D is the only sister size to 28G that I could find in my country and I can't buy from the internet :(

 You probably could make an alteration like that, but it might not work very well.
 (Also, a rixie clip would not work, it’s only meant to be used for 1-2 band sizes off.)
 It’ll probably do until you can get something closer to your size, but any time you alter a band down 2 or more sizes, the fit is compromised a little.
 Someone who needs a 38 band has a very different ribcage and boob placement compared to someone who needs a 28 band, so it’s likely that the cups will be positioned improperly and the wires will probably be too wide.
 You can definitely try it, but just know that if it doesn’t fit very well, it’s probably because the construction is just off.